spinspire/pocketbase-sveltekit-starter/backend/README.md

 `go build`

-If you don't have Go and don't want to install it, then your only choice is to download the binary from https://github.com/pocketbase/pocketbase/releases/latest, and placing it in this folder.
+If you don't have Go and don't want to install it, you can use docker-compose setup.
+Otherwise, your only choice is to download the binary from https://github.com/pocketbase/pocketbase/releases/latest, and placing it in this folder.
 But then you will not be able to use any of the custom code (such as "config-driven hooks")

 ## Run migrations

 Before you can run the actual backend, you must run the migrations using `./pocketbase migrate up` in the current directory.
 It will create appropriate schema tables/collections.

 ## Run the backend

 You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `app` directory.
 Note that if you want the backend to also serve the frontend assets, then you must add the `--publicDir ../frontend/build` option.

 ## Docker

-Another option is to run it inside a Docker container.
+A highly recommended option is to run it inside a Docker container.
 A `Dockerfile` is included that builds the binary from your `main.go` sources and builds a minimial container with nothing other than that statically compiled binary.
-You can use it with your own `docker-compose.yml` file.
+Also, a `docker-compose.yml` along with an _override_ file example are included.

 ## Active development with `air`

 Finally, if you are going to actively develop using Go using PocketBase as a framework, then you probably want to use [air](https://github.com/cosmtrek/air), a development tool that rebuilds and restarts your Go binary everytime a source file changes (live reload on change).
-An basic `air.toml` config file is included in this setup.
-You can run it by installing `air` (`go install github.com/cosmtrek/air@latest`) and then running `air serve`
+An basic `.air.toml` config file is included in this setup.
+You can run it by installing `air` (`go install github.com/cosmtrek/air@latest`) and then running `air serve`.
+Also the docker compose override file shows how to use `air` inside Docker.

-# Sample Schema
+# Schema (Collections)

-Once the PocketBase server is running, login as admin and then import the `pb_schema.json` schema file by visiting `/_/#/settings/import-collections` to get a "posts" collection that the frontend app uses.
+With the 0.9 version of PocketBase, JavaScript auto-migrations as implemented.
+So we don't have to manually import pb_schema.json to create collections.
+The JS files in `pb_migrations` can create/drop/modify collections and data.
+These are executed automatically by PocketBase on startup.

+Not only that, they are also generated automatically whenever you change the schema!
+So go ahead and make changes to the schema and watch new JS files generated in the `pb_migrations` folder.
+Just remember to commit them to version control.

 # Hooks